What Makes a Great Arts Festival? – An Artist Perspective

 Paradise City Membership Program: Join our Creative Community

-Join Our Creative Community – Join Us For Our 25th Year!
+Join Our Creative Community – Be One of Us!

-Applications for our Spring 2020 shows are open and the deadline is September 10.
+Applications for our shows are available, and full show information can be found on each show’s page.
 We make it as easy as pie to APPLY ONLINE.
 We can jury your work from your website or other image location and we look carefully at every artist and every application.
-You’ll know before October 1 if you are accepted for a Spring, 2020 show.
-Please join us and apply now!
+You’ll know by a month after the application deadline if you are accepted for a current show.
+Once the deadline has passed, it is still possible to apply to the wait list for any show.
+We are very open to new and emerging artists and would love to hear from you.
+Apply now!